Parkinson’s Disease Home Care & Support – Parkinson’s Caregivers

 - Mood changes

-Intervention and Management of Parkinson’s Disease Patients
+Intervention and Management for Parkinson’s Disease Patients

 - Maintain mobility

-- Encourage range-of-motion (ROM) exercises per care plan (Second most important treatment after medication)
+- Encourage range-of-motion (ROM) exercises per care plan (second-most important treatment after medication)

 - Maintain adequate nutrition and fluid